 Again, $7E8 & $7E9 are not engine codes.
 A basic OBD2 scan tool offers a few different modes (from 1 to 10) to perform particular tasks on your cars.
 In this case, $7 represents mode 7, which basically means diagnostic code request.

-E8 (or E9) indicates that you request fault codes from module E8 (or E9).
+E8 (or E9) indicates that fault codes have been requested from module E8 (or E9).
 In conclusion:

-What you have to do when seeing these submenus is to click on them, and you’ll get the fault codes.
+What you have to do when seeing these sub-menus is to click on them to drill down further, and you’ll received the actual fault codes.

 For both of these modules, you’ll get powertrain codes, which are Pxxxx (e.g., P0218 or P0171).